 So how does this happen?
-The Hacker places himself between you and the WiFi network and intercepts everything you send including the passwords, emails credit card information and other data.
+The Hacker places himself between you and the WiFi network and intercepts everything you send, including passwords, emails, credit card information and other data.
 He can then misuse this information.
-This called as the Man in the Middle Attack.
+This is called as the Man in the Middle Attack.

-The aim of this section is to provide you with information on how easy it could be to hack others’ Internet devices using the different software at a public place.
+This section aims to provide you with information on how easy it could be to hack others’ Internet devices using different software in a public place.
 It also tells you what risks you are at, when at a public place and willing to use their hotspots.
 It does not teach you, however, to hack others’ computers.
 The only way around here is to avoid using the public hotspot and carry an Internet dongle or card of your own.
-And never to use a hotspot that does not have a password as it may not be a real hotspot.
+And never to use a hotspot that does not have a password, as it may not be a real hotspot.

 What information can be Hacked at Public WiFi

 The hacker may also take control of your computer and redirect you to other websites rather than the ones you wish to access.
-Sometimes, it may be lookalikes of the website you wish to visit and may steal the password and ID required to login – just as phishing works.
-Sniffing the outgoing and incoming packets on the hacked network too, allows the criminal to figure out websites you are using and the login credentials for the sites.
+Sometimes, it may be lookalikes of the website you wish to visit and may steal the password and ID required to log in – just as phishing works.
+Sniffing the outgoing and incoming packets on the hacked network, too, allows the criminal to figure out the websites you are using and the login credentials for the sites.

 - Use a VPN freeware and generally take some basic steps to secure yourself at public WiFi hotspots.